The Sigöldugljúfur Canyon, The Valley of Tears

 A good solution may be visiting in the weeks around the Summer Solstice.
 During that time, sunsets are very long in Iceland because of its latitude.
 Hence, this may give you more chances of catching a good sunset or Sunrise.

-In terms of lenses, you will need a wide lens, but not an ultra-wide or the Canyon and the Waterfalls will look too small.
+In terms of lenses, you will need a wide lens, but not an ultra-wide, or the Canyon and the Waterfalls will look too small.
 A lens 18mm and above will be good enough; ideally, I’d recommend 24mm for most cases and compositions.

 Lastly, you can fly a drone here – assuming you comply with any other local regulations.
 Check my post on Flying drones in Iceland for more info.